Listen to this post

 While it might be possible to learn java without learning how to use the command line, I recommend not doing that.
 The command line is a great place to start learning basic Java concepts.
 Creating a Spring Boot Console Application that takes inputs and generates outputs will allow you to practice in a focused manner with fewer distractions.

-The Java programming language makes heavy use of design patterns that will speed up your ability to solve problems.
-Pulling each design pattern that applies to the types of problems you are solving into your tool belt will set you up for success.
+The Java programming language makes heavy use of design patterns to accelerate your problem-solving efforts.
+Choosing the right design pattern will set you up for success.

 Rome wasn’t built in a day.
 Learning Java is a continuous journey full of twists and turns down its multi-threading features and concurrency frameworks.
 From having fun with deciding the best web container framework to picking the best Java frameworks to use.
-You’ll be busy for decades keeping up with the Java Joneses to stay relevant like any other healthy software development ecosystem.
+You’ll be busy keeping up with the Java Joneses for decades to stay relevant like any most healthy software development ecosystems.

-A key takeaway when learning Java is that while choice overload can happen, those choices are what makes Java so popular.
+A key takeaway when learning Java is that choice overload can happen.
+Choices are one of the reasons Java is so popular.
 Learning Java is like having your own restaurant to cook your food at home.
 It gives you all the ingredients you need to make the perfect recipe and the room to do it.
 After all, what programmer wouldn’t want a highly versatile tool like Java in their tool belt?

 Have some ☕️, and enjoy your Java learning journey!